aws-samples/aws-terraform-pipeline/README.md

 (🐓 🥚 ?)

 ## Prerequisites
-- An existing AWS CodeCommit repository ("your repo") with a [remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the codebuild role can access; *or*
+- An existing AWS CodeCommit repository with a [remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the codebuild role can access; *or*
-- An existing [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party source of your choice (GitHub, Gitlab, etc)
+- A third-party source (GitHub, Gitlab, etc) and a [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to it
+- [Remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the pipeline can access ([Amazon S3](https://developer.hashicorp.com/terraform/language/backend/s3) in the same AWS account)
+- (Optional) A cross-account IAM role in the target accounts, that can be assumed by the pipeline.

 ## Deployment

-This module must be deployed to a separate repository.
+This module must be deployed to a separate repository to the code you want to push through it.

 ```
 your repo